Micromechanics: Generality on micromechanics

 A key point of micromechanics of materials is the localization, which aims at evaluating the local (stress and strain) fields in the phases for given macroscopic load states, phase properties, and phase geometries.
 Such knowledge is especially important in understanding and describing material damage and failure.

 Because most heterogeneous materials show a statistical rather than a deterministic arrangement of the constituents, the methods of micromechanics are typically based on the concept of the representative volume element (RVE).
 An RVE is understood to be a sub-volume of an inhomogeneous medium that is of sufficient size for providing all geometrical information necessary for obtaining an appropriate homogenized behavior.

 Most methods in micromechanics of materials are based on continuum mechanics rather than on atomistic approaches such as nanomechanics or molecular dynamics.
 In addition to the mechanical responses of inhomogeneous materials, their thermal conduction behavior and related problems can be studied with analytical and numerical continuum methods.
 All these approaches may be subsumed under the name of "continuum micromechanics".

 Analytical methods of continuum micromechanics

-Voigt (1887) - Strains constant in composite, rule of mixtures for stiffness components.
+Voigt (1887) - Strains uniform in composite, rule of mixtures for stiffness components.

-Reuss (1929) - Stresses constant in composite, rule of mixtures for compliance components.
+Reuss (1929) - Stresses uniform in composite, rule of mixtures for compliance components.

 Strength of Materials (SOM) - Longitudinally: strains constant in composite, stresses volume-additive.
 Transversely: stresses constant in composite, strains volume-additive.

 Vanishing Fiber Diameter (VFD) - Combination of average stress and strain assumptions that can be visualized as each fiber having a vanishing diameter yet finite volume.